-the True Champion of Christian Faith:
+the True Champion of Christian Faith

 --"Stefan the Great fought during his long reign for the independence of his country against the Turks, the Hungarians, and the Poles.
 In those times of the fearful attacks of the Turks he was the only bulwark that stated the onslaughts against Christianity.
 But, disappointed, on his deathbed Stefan advised his son Bogdan to make voluntary submission to Turkish suzerainty."
 (Roucek: 6)